maguirre42/Master_Eoi_Java/README.md

-# Master_JAVA_Eoi
+# Master_Eoi_Java
 ## _JAVA Bootcamp exercises_

 [![N|Solid](https://programamos.es/web/wp-content/uploads/2015/03/logo-eoi.jpg)](https://programamos.es)

 # Intro

-The purpose of this GitHub repository is to document the work I completed during a Java bootcamp.
-It includes detailed information on the fundamental concepts of programming, as well as topics specific to Java and object-oriented programming, relational databases, and front-end development tools.
-In addition, the repository provides information on testing in Java that I studied during the bootcamp.
-The repository also showcases my skills in Spring and Spring Boot, which were demonstrated through the development of a web MVC application.
+The purpose of this GitHub repository is to document the work I completed during a Java bootcamp at the Escuela de Organización Industrial.
+The repository contains comprehensive information about the fundamental concepts of programming, Java and object-oriented programming, relational databases, and front-end development tools.
+Additionally, the repository includes the exercises I completed during the bootcamp to showcase my practical skills in these areas.

 ## Content